Tanishq-creates99/backend-1-practise/README.md

 Brief demo of backend aspect of MERN stack i.e MongoDb, Node.js , Express.js , by creating a fullfledge back end routes, controller , models .
-Along with JavascriptWeb Tokens for signin procedure using it as middleware in contollers  .
+<p>Along with JavascriptWeb Tokens for signin procedure using it as middleware in contollers .</p>
 1 - Creating package.json by npm init and installing necessary f/w like express, mongoose , mongodb .
 2 - Importing all necessary tools and listening server on any port 3 - using .env for storing crucial ecrypted links and port number.